 With your prickly pear fastened into the end of a fork the challenge awaits …

-On a flat surface with the fork firmly holding the fruit you cut almost all the way through on the ends.
+On a flat surface with the fork firmly holding the fruit you cut almost all the way through on both top and bottom ends.

-Making a slit down the middle beside where you have the fork you can push the skin back with the knife and fork.
+Make a slit down the middle beside where you have the fork, being careful not to cut too deep as to damage the internal fruit, you can push the skin back with the knife and easily pull the fruit out with your hands.

 They are best served fresh so allow them to cool in the fridge.

-Also don’t go eating too many of them as they have the sneaky habit of making people painfully constipated.
-My husband is always telling me about the time my father in law (bless his soul) ate ten fichi d’india and ended up in hospital.
+Also, don’t go eating too many of them as they have the sneaky habit of making people painfully constipated.
+My husband is always telling me about the time my father in law (bless his soul) ate a dozen fichi d’india and ended up in hospital.
+Eating a dozen of anything is generally not a good idea.
 So go easy on those fichi!